 The Americans with Disabilities Act (ADA), signed into law in 1990 and updated in 2010, improved commercial development standards and challenged owners to focus on designs that welcomed all clients.

 “Restaurant owners aren’t trying to alienate clients or violate ADA standards,” says Brian Burchett, ADA expert and founding partner at Commercial Site Design, a Raleigh-base civil engineering firm specializing in multi-unit, rollout commercial developments.
-“Most of the time, they simple don’t know there is an issue.”
+“Most of the time, they simply don’t know there is an issue.”

 When developing new commercial developments, owners rely on architects, engineers and other professionals to be knowledgeable and guide projects; sometimes firms miss small features that are important to the design and required by law.
 The building might pass inspection but still not be ADA compliant.